catalinii/minisatip/README.md

 	* Send diseqc to selected position before other position is set.
 	- note: * as adapter means apply to all adapters

-* -E Allow encrypted stream to be sent to the client even if the decrypting was unsuccessfull
+* -E Allows encrypted stream to be sent to the client even if the decrypting is unsuccessful

 * -Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters
 	* eg: --delsys 1:dvbt,2:dvbs